ondrej-tucek/CSS-Styleguide/README.md

     }

 ### Don't use magic numbers
-... which just happen to work for ne particular reason.
+... which just happen to work for no particular reason.

     .class {
         position: relative;